Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 The node conserves the flow with :eq:`eq:flow_balance` and the energy with :eq:`eq:general_energy_balance`.

-All heads connected to the node must be equal to ensure hydraulically feasible solution:
+The head of all pipes connected to the node must be equal to ensure a hydraulically feasible solution:

 .. math::
     :label: eq:node_head